cyx-1/stackOverflow/README.md

 ### Q: What are some basic command line to be productive in GIT [git]
 ```
 git clone <url>
-git commit -a -m 'A simple msg'
+git commit -a -m 'A simple msg' # stage and commit with a msg
-git push origin
+git push origin # push commits to remote
+git pull # get the latest from remote
 ```

 ### Q: What is a good example of cut command?
 [Unix]